Jonathan has an infectious joy in his conducting and music-making

 A very talented young conductor

-Jonathan Mann is one of Wales’ most exciting musicians and since September 2017 has been Sir Charles Mackerras Conducting Fellow at Trinity Laban Conservatoire of Music and Dance.
+Jonathan Mann is one of Wales’ most exciting musicians and from 2017-19 was the Sir Charles Mackerras Conducting Fellow at Trinity Laban Conservatoire of Music and Dance.
 He has conducted extensively internationally and has broadcast on television and radio.

 Prize winner at the Jeunesses Musicales International Conducting Competition 2015 in Bucharest, he received the George Enescu Philharmonic Orchestra prize and a special jury prize leading to his Polish debut in October 2016.
 He now regularly conducts in both Poland and Romania.